dariusz-piekarz/kivy-kivymd-mp3-player/README.md

 - To regulate the sound volume, please use the volume icon or volume slider.

 ## PREREQUSITES:
-- make sure you installed 'ffpyplayer', otherwise the program will not work correcly
+- make sure you installed `ffpyplayer`, otherwise the program will not work correcly
-- in line 23 of "choose_song_core.py", change a 'path' variable to a directory where you keep your music or any local folder you like
+- in line `23` of `choose_song_core.py`, change a `path` variable to a directory where you keep your music or any local folder you like